anadynamics/anarun/blog/2023-8-24-singularity-conda.md

 ## Actually running it

 There's another obstacle when running from a container, and this is the binding of host directories.
-Singularity includes some host dirs by default, but if your containerized workflow needs additionl access, you'll need to include it with the [`--bind` flag](https://docs.sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html?highlight=bind).
+Singularity includes some host dirs by default, but if your containerized workflow needs additional access, you'll need to include it with the [`--bind` flag](https://docs.sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html?highlight=bind).

 In our case, it's GROMACS that needs many additional locations.
 This is how the singularity call command ends up looking looks on my machine: